-MANAGEMENT'S DISCUSSION AND ANALYSIS-
+MANAGEMENT'S DISCUSSION AND ANALYSIS

-The Forest Preserve District Commissioners and the Finance Office of DeKalb County are pleased to present to readers of the financial statements of the DeKalb County Forest Preserve District this narrative overview and analysis of the financial activities of the DeKalb County Forest Preserve for the fiscal year ended December 31, 2012.
+The Forest Preserve District Commissioners and the Finance Office of DeKalb County are pleased to present to readers of the financial statements of the DeKalb County Forest Preserve District this narrative overview and analysis of the financial activities of the DeKalb County Forest Preserve for the fiscal year ended December 31, 2013.

 In the past, the primary focus of local government financial statements has been summarized by fund type information on a current financial resource basis.
-This approach has been modified, and DeKalb County Forest Preserves' Financial Statements present two kinds of statements, each with a different snapshot of the Forest Preserve's finances.
-The new Financial Statements' focus is on both the Forest Preserve as a whole (governmentwide) and on the major fund.
-Both perspectives (government-wide and major fund) allow the user to address relevant questions, broaden a basis for comparison (year to year and government to government), and enhance the Forest Preserve's accountability.
+This approach has been modified, and DeKalb County Forest Preserves' financial statements present two kinds of statements, each with a different snapshot of the Forest Preserve's finances.
+The new financial statements' focus is on both the Forest Preserve as a whole (government-wide) and on the major individual funds.
+Both perspectives (government-wide and individual major funds) allow the user to address relevant questions, broaden a basis for comparison (year to year and government to government), and enhance the Forest Preserve's accountability.